Young Harris, Georgia: Geography

 The city is located at the junction of U.S. Route 76/Georgia State Route 515 (Zell Miller Mountain Parkway) and Georgia State Route 66.
 U.S. 76/GA-515 run through the center of town from west to east, with GA-515 splitting off to the north in the eastern part of the city from U.S. 76.
 U.S. 76 leads east 8 mi to Hiawassee, the Towns County seat, and southwest (with GA-515) 9 mi to Blairsville.
 GA-66 leads northwest from Young Harris 5 mi to its end at the Georgia-North Carolina state line.

 According to the United States Census Bureau, the city has a total area of 1.0 square mile (2.6 km^{2}), all land.

+Young Harris is the closest city to Brasstown Bald, the highest mountain in Georgia.
+A seven-mile wagon train trail extends from the college campus to the mountain's peak.
+Now open only to hikers and horses, the trail was built in the 1950s by convict labor as part of Georgia Route 66.
+It was, at the time, reportedly one of the most expensive trails built in the US.
+Brasstown Creek, which originates on Brasstown Bald, flows through the city.

 Adjacent cities

 These are cities within an approximate 15 mile radius of Young Harris.